bpvg/DS_ExData_Plotting1/README.md

 Hi,

 Welcome to my Project /Peer Review Assignment.
 I hope enjoy grading it.

+All the files have a similar structure and have 3 main building blocks (2 of them common to all scripts):
+* Checking for the existence of original data file and downloading it if it is not present;
+* Processing the data by filtering the required dates, converting date values and store the processed data.frame in the Global Environment for later retrieval.
+Importing and processing the data is quite time consuming, so if the data were processed once by one of the 4 scrips all the other runs on the same or other script will get data from the previously stored data.frame;
+* Plotting the actual chart.

+To run all the code, we should use functions 'RunPlot.x()' present inside the scripts.

 Regards